dimagi/commcare-cloud/src/commcare_cloud/terraform/README.md

 ```

 which will auto-generate an `[openvpn]` section to your inventory.ini.
-For this to work, make sure you're using then inventory templating style.
+For this to work, make sure you're using the inventory templating style.
 If you aren't,
 you can just move `inventory.ini` to `inventory.ini.j2` before running that command,
 and it'll generate `inventory.ini` for you.
 You can (can should) commit `inventory.ini`.